 In order for our XGBoost model to learn, the dataset has to be pre-processed, the following summarise some necessary pre-processing steps.

 First of all, we analysed the missing values (marked as N/A for a number of fields in the raw dataset) and special values (marked as “認購不足” in the attribute “over subscription ratio”, meaning the IPO was undersubscribed).
-For those with N/A values, it is noted that AAStocks treated the transfer of listing from GEM (historically known as “Growth Enterprise Market”) to the Main Board as IPO and also there were some secondary listings in Hong Kong, both of the cases did not involve public subscription of new shares.
+For those with N/A values, it is noted that AAStocks.com treated the transfer of listing from GEM (historically known as “Growth Enterprise Market”) to the Main Board as IPO and also there were some secondary listings in Hong Kong, both of the cases did not involve public subscription of new shares.
 We consider it appropriate to drop all such entries with N/A values and dropping such data should not affect the overall integrity of the dataset.
-For those undersubscribed IPO, though it intuitively suggests that these stocks are less attractive and less in demand and it may be interesting to have a machine learning algorithm to learn the first day return of these undersubscribed stocks, the data from AAStocks.com did not provide the quantitative information on the extent of the undersubscription.
+For those undersubscribed IPO, though it intuitively suggests that these stocks are less attractive and less in demand and it may be interesting to have a machine learning algorithm to learn the first day return of these undersubscribed stocks, the data from AAStocks.com, unfortunately, did not provide the quantitative information on the extent of the undersubscription.
 Therefore, for simplicity and demonstration in this project, we also dropped such undersubscribed stocks in the cleaned dataset.
 After this process, there are 416 samples in the dataset.

 Secondly, when the data is scraped, Python reads the data from the csv file as an ‘object’ datatype.
 Converting an ‘object’ to numeric is necessary for the learning model to read the data.
 Treatments of string data such as removing ‘,’, ‘%’ and ‘-‘ were performed.
 The raw data of the market capitalisation attribute was a range of market capitalisations based on the high end and low end of the subscription price.
 New attributes of “market capitalisation low” and “market capitalisation high” were created to store the low end and high end of the market capitalisation range, respectively and the market capitalisation attribute is disregarded in the subsequent learning.